p-koo/squid-nn-old/README.md

 ### Citation:
-If this code is useful in your work, please our paper.
+If this code is useful in your work, please cite our paper.

 ```bibtex
 @article{seitz2023squid,